 Mayong, situated in the Morigaon district

-, is a village famed as the land of black magic.
+, is a village famed as the land of black magic or the black magic capital of India.
 Also known as Mayang, it is nestled along the banks of River Brahmaputra

-, at a distance of about 40 kilometres from the city of Guwahati
+, at a distance of about 40 kilometers from the city of Guwahati